PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="./images/HandsOnLabBuildingMultiLanguageReportsForPowerBI/media/image1.png" style="width:40%" />

 ### Student Files
-These hands-on lab instructions are accompanied by a set of student files in a ZIP archive named **StudentFiles.zip** that you can download from [**HERE**](https://github.com/PowerBiDevCamp/TranslationsBuilder/raw/main/Labs/StudentFiles.zip).
+These hands-on lab instructions are accompanied by a set of files in a ZIP archive named **StudentFiles.zip** that you can download from [**HERE**](https://github.com/PowerBiDevCamp/TranslationsBuilder/raw/main/Labs/StudentFiles.zip).
 The **StudentFiles** folder inside the ZIP archive contain a completed solution for each of the six lab exercises in the form of a PBIX project file.
 There is also a